emilylauth/Banking-Application/README.md

 # BadBankCapstone
-Full three tiered banking demo
+Three Tier Banking Application deployed through Heroku

 This assignment was to submit a fully deployed app.
-This is still being worked on but the application can be run locally for testing.
-It is a three tiered banking application with a database storing client login and account info.
+It is a three tiered banking application with a database storing client login and account information.
-It is currently being developed to run in Docker containers and be depolyed to a cloud service.
+It is being run in a docker container and deployed through Heroku CLI.

 local RUN Instructions:
-Download the files into a local folder
+Download the files to your machine

-at the commnad line cd into the folder run> npm install

-with docker running on your local machine build a new image for the backend with
+Open in your code editor and run: npm install

-   >docker run --name badbank -d
+Locally run Docker and create a new image with: docker run --name badbank -d

-from the local folder run> node index.js
+Then to view in the browser run: node index.js

-This runs the front end locally at port 8080 and will connect with the backend running in the container on port 27017.

 LICENCE: MIT xPro